SecRav/No_gree_for_iPsalmy-/README.md

 Download the jpg file.

-Feel free to stare at it all you like once you are done.
+Feel free to stare at it all you like.

+And oh!
+I locked your door.
+Passphrase is : cybersecurity

+Don't bother to knock.
 If you need a friend, call STEGHIDE don't dial my line :)